ArKoWol/node-js-HW/README.md

 - Articles are stored as individual JSON files in `backend/data/`
 - Filename format: `{timestamp}-{title-slug}.json`
 - Sample data included for testing
+- File attachments are stored in `backend/data/attachments/`
+- Attachment filename format: `{articleId}_{timestamp}_{originalName}`
+- WebSocket runs on the same port as HTTP server at path `/ws`

+## New Features Guide

+### Using File Attachments

+1. **Upload files:**
+   - Create or edit an article
+   - Click "Add File" button in the editor
+   - Select an image (JPG, PNG, GIF, WEBP) or PDF (max 10MB)
+   - File uploads immediately and appears in the list

+2. **View attachments:**
+   - Open any article
+   - Attachments are displayed at the top
+   - Click any attachment to view/download it

+3. **Delete attachments:**
+   - Edit the article
+   - Click the 🗑️ button next to any attachment

+### Real-Time Notifications

+- Notifications appear automatically in the top-right corner
+- They show when:
+  - Articles are created, updated, or deleted
+  - Files are attached or removed
+- Notifications auto-dismiss after 5 seconds
+- Click ✕ to dismiss manually
+- WebSocket status indicator in header shows connection status